networktocode/awesome-network-automation/README.md

  - [Batfish](https://github.com/batfish/batfish) - Batfish provides a model-based simulation for multi-vendor networks, that enables routing, forwarding, security, compliance, and what-if scenario analysis of a network (or proposed change to a network).
  - [Cisco WAN Automation Engine](https://www.cisco.com/c/en/us/products/routers/wae-planning/index.html) - Cisco WAE, formerly known as Cariden MATE, provides a multi-vendor network simulation that enables capacity planning and what-if scenario analysis for carrier networks.
+ - [Forward Networks](https://forwardnetworks.com) - Forward Enterprise documents, searches, verifies, and predicts the behavior of your network by creating an always-accurate software copy of your entire network infrastructure for both on-prem and cloud.
  - [Juniper WANDL](https://www.juniper.net/us/en/products-services/sdn/wandl/) - Juniper WANDL provides traffic engineering
 models that enable capacity planning, network optimization and what-if scenario analysis for carrier networks.